Git workflow for modern projects

 Cleaning up the mess

 - Delete branch in local repository:

 - Delete branch in remote repository (fork):

-Make yourself a good copy and read the passionate book again! :>
+What else?
+Make yourself a good coffee and read the passionate book again! :>